Click on a link below to jump to the relevant section:

 Administrative

-Diana Hamilton, Director, received her Ph.D. in Comparative Literature from Cornell University, where she taught First-Year Writing and served as an Assistant Director of the Writing Walk-in Service.
-Her research focused on style and subjectivity in “experimental” writing.
-She has published three books of poetry—most recently, God Was Right Ugly Duckling Presse—and her critical and creative writing appears in Art in America, frieze, Triangle House, Amodern, and BOMB, among others.
+Rainer Diana Hamilton, Director, received their Ph.D. in Comparative Literature from Cornell University, where they taught First-Year Writing and served as an Assistant Director of the Writing Walk-in Service.
+Their research focused on style and subjectivity in “experimental” writing.
+They have published three books of poetry, and their critical and creative writing appears in Art in America, frieze, Triangle House, Amodern, and BOMB, among others.

 Rachel Rys, Associate Director, received her Ph.D. in Feminist Studies from UC Santa Barbara with an interdisciplinary emphasis in Writing Studies and a Certificate in College and University Teaching.
 Her doctoral research focuses on visual and multimodal communication, particularly how the comics medium can be used to share academic feminist theory and pedagogy with diverse audiences both within and beyond the university.
 She has worked in a range of teaching and instructional development positions across high school, community college, and 4-year university contexts.